The hurtful comment that ‘corroded’ Demi Moore’s career

 The actor said she was “at a low point” when the script for The Substance, written by Coralie Fargeat, found its way to her.
 “The universe told me, ‘You are not done,’” Moore said.

-Moore said she “celebrates” the win “as a marker for my wholeness, for the love that’s driving me an the gift of doing something I love”.
+Moore said she “celebrates” the win “as a marker for my wholeness, for the love that’s driving me and the gift of doing something I love”.

 Her speech received extended applause from the crowd, with the ceremony’s host Nikki Glaser comedically wishing luck to whoever won next for having to follow her.